AY2425S2-CS2113-W12-2/tp/docs/UserGuide.md

 ### To enter Canteen Lookup: `lookup`
 This sub-feature allows user to check what kind of stalls are present in their desired canteen.

+Users can enter `lookup` or `l` from the canteen menu to use this sub-feature.

 Format: `lookup` or `l`

 Example: `l`